 You’re talking about like ZBrush and those types of programs?

 Not necessarily ZBrush.
 ZBrush is more for artists.
 It’s not really focused on rendering or animation.
 It’s mainly for just sculpting.
 There are others, if you think about Maya, Blender, which is a free version, all of these, you can do rigging and animation.
-Some other software specializes in, special effects, rendering and those type of things.
+Some other software specializes in.

 Like a 3D Studio Max would be another example of something like that, that does the animation and rendering.

 Exactly.
 Then you have the other part of the market, which is basically just for manufacturing.
 This has been always around.
 Now, it comes with 3D printing, it’s a household item, which is even more.
 In that case, you’re not concerned about effect.
 When it comes to effect, it’s like Photoshop.
 It’s something where you can design something looked very nice.
 For example, you want to design, let’s say, a simple cube.
 I can make it look rustic or brick style or whatever, and just an instance, a simple shade or different effect, but this is not printable.
 If you want to print something, you need to have real geometry.
 Everything you design must be real.
 If you want to make something look rustic, you have to add a lot of details in the geometry and manipulate it in order to make it look like that.
 The same as with any other type of effects and so on.

 SelfCAD: They need something that will not have all these additional tools because having all of that means it is much more complicated.